 - A flow of air.

-The practice is the key to success.
+Practice is the key to success.

 (Don’t skip this exercise.
 It’s the foundation to understand how trills work and feel it in your mouth).

 - First, with a weak airflow.
 (Don’t continue reading, try!)

 - Second, with a stronger airflow.
 Blow as much air as you can.
 (Try again).

 Notice that it’s much easier to make your lips vibrate with a stronger flow of air.